 - Quantum Computer Architecture for Commercial Applications vs. Defeating Cryptography Options

-Followed by Quantum Computer architectures, order of magnitude simpler than commercial focused ones when the goal is simply to defeat today's cryptography.
-Specifically, what are the two major design differences and why these focussed quantum computers are only years away from deployment.
+Followed by Quantum Computer architectures or Application Specific Quantum Circuit (ASQC), order of magnitude simpler than commercial focused ones when the goal is simply to defeat today's cryptography.
+Specifically, what are the two major design differences and why these Application Specific Quantum Circuit (ASQC) processors are only years away from deployment.

 - Defeating Encryption and Other Cryptographic Functions